 Whether in front of 10 or 5,000, Coach Meg's dynamic and flexible presentation style on coaching, thriving, and transformational leadership, leaves the audience both in awe of her knowledge and professionalism, while also feeling deeply connected to her authentic and engaging approach.Her thought leadership is presented at wellcoaches habits in 70+ habit videos on coaching, emotional balance, burnout prevention, and transformational leadership.

 Margaret, a dual Canadian and US citizen, was born on a dairy farm northeast of Toronto where she attended a two-room school and learned to drive a tractor.
 She is a past board member of the Boston Philharmonic Orchestra.
-Margaret lives with her husband, Paul Clark, a prominent biotechnology patent attorney at Clark & Elbing, in Wellesley, Massachusetts.
-She is stepmom to three adult Clarks and grandmom to their three children.
+Margaret lives in Wellesley, Massachusetts with her husband, Paul Clark, a prominent biotechnology patent attorney at Clark & Elbing.
+She is stepmom to three adult Clarks and grandmom to their four children.